 Baozun Announces Primary Listing on the Main Board of The Stock Exchange of Hong Kong Limited

-/EIN News/ -- SHANGHAI, China, Nov.
-01, 2022 (GLOBE NEWSWIRE) -- Baozun Inc. (Nasdaq: BZUN and HKEX: 9991) (“Baozun” or the “Company”), the leading brand e-commerce service partner that helps brands execute their e-commerce strategies in China, announced that the Company’s voluntary conversion of its secondary listing status to a primary listing status on the Main Board of The Stock Exchange of Hong Kong Limited (the “Hong Kong Stock Exchange”) became effective today.
-Baozun is now a dual primary listing company on both the Hong Kong Stock Exchange and the Nasdaq Global Select Market (“Nasdaq”).
+SHANGHAI, China, Nov.
+01, 2022 (GLOBE NEWSWIRE) -- Baozun Inc. BZUN ("Baozun" or the "Company"), the leading brand e-commerce service partner that helps brands execute their e-commerce strategies in China, announced that the Company's voluntary conversion of its secondary listing status to a primary listing status on the Main Board of The Stock Exchange of Hong Kong Limited (the "Hong Kong Stock Exchange") became effective today.
+Baozun is now a dual primary listing company on both the Hong Kong Stock Exchange and the Nasdaq Global Select Market ("Nasdaq").

 Mr. Vincent Qiu, Chairman and Chief Executive Officer of Baozun, commented, "Today marks a significant milestone in our capital market journey.
 With a primary listing on the Hong Kong Stock Exchange, we anticipate further expanding our investor base, providing more liquidity for our securities and offering more convenience and flexibility to our investors and stakeholders."